top of page

 Habitat: Ponds and marshes

 Description: Elegant duck.
-Females mostly gray, males gray bodies with chestnut head, white breast with pinstripes up back of neck, white base of tail, and long, whip-like black tail feathers.
+Females are mostly gray, and males have gray bodies with chestnut heads, white breasts with pinstripes up the back of the neck, a white base of the tail, and long, whip-like black tail feathers.

 bufflehead_edited.jpg